khudgins/documentation/on-premise/administration/km.rst

 Customizing
 -----------

-The service port upon which the enStratus KM service listens and the Java options it uses to start the jetty service can be modified.
+The service port upon which the Enstratius KM service listens and the Java options it uses to start the jetty service can be modified.

 Service Port